shikokuchuo/mirai/README.md

 #>  - $data for evaluated result
 ```

-Above, all named objects are passed through to the mirai.
+Above, all specified `name = value` pairs are passed through to the
+‘mirai’.

 The ‘mirai’ yields an ‘unresolved’ logical NA value whilst the async
 operation is ongoing.